joeduffy/joeduffy.github.io/_posts/2015-11-03-a-tale-of-three-safeties.md

 https://en.wikipedia.org/wiki/Proof-carrying_code) can lessen it.
 These techniques don't deliver all the added benefits of type and concurrency safety.

-Language-based safety, on the other hand, is done through a conjunction of a type system's construction, via local checks that, inductively, ensure certain operations do not occur, plus optional runtime checks (like array bounds checking in the absence of a more capable [dependent type system]( https://en.wikipedia.org/wiki/Dependent_type)).
+Language-based safety, on the other hand, is done through a system of type system rules and local checks (as opposed to global) that, inductively, ensure certain operations do not occur, plus optional runtime checks (like array bounds checking in the absence of a more capable [dependent type system]( https://en.wikipedia.org/wiki/Dependent_type)).
 The benefits of this approach are often a more productive approach to stopping safety holes because a developer